openbmc/docs/designs/ncsi-coredump.md

 ### Interface

 This design will reuse existing phosphor-debug-collector module:
-<https://github.com/openbmc/phosphor-debug-collector> and extent the dump
+<https://github.com/openbmc/phosphor-debug-collector> and extend the dump
 creation interface with a new "NC-SICoreDump" dump type.

 The D-Bus interface for dump creation will be:"xyz.openbmc_project.Dump.Manager